Jaredk3nt/roldnd/World/races.md

 ###### Backstory

 The original founders of *The Republic of Life*, they are an extremely old race that achieved planetary space travel millennia ago.
 Their genesis was in one of the central systems, where they began to expand from finding many of the other races and gifting them with the ability to launch to the stars.
 After uncovering multiple other sentient species they decided to start a large scale republic to provide peace among them.
 The Voe'er had rocky starts on their home world.
 Their species was plagued by war in its infancy.
 This is what drives them to strongly uphold a fair system of laws, to prevent the cycle of death their species had once gone through.
+They will look for non-violent ends to any conflict in *The Sphere*, like trade embargos, or economic sanctions.
+However if these methods do not work the Voe'er hold a large council to decide if the use of force is truly required to uphold the peace, and if so will bring fierce power upon the delinquent parties.
+Large scale military action is considered the true last resort though.

 As founders of the government it is typically considered part of a Voe'er's duty to serve it in some form for part of their exceedingly long lives.
 Those who deny this service are often banished from their ranks and their home worlds sanctums, and labeled disgraces to the goal they have worked towards for thousands of years.

 ###### Alignment